-- families

-- current and former staff

-- local, regional and national stakeholders

-- professional regulators.
+- families including those from diverse backgrounds that are representative of the local population; - current and former staff from a wide range of cultural and professional backgrounds; - local, regional and national stakeholders; and - professional regulators.

 The Review will consider the latest clinical practice in relation to NHS maternity care and available local and national guidance to identify areas of learning for NUH going forwards.
+Cases will be considered with reference to the local and national policies and guidance in place at the time of the incident / case.